YashwanthThonukunuru/NYC-Airport-Delays-Tableau-Insights/README.md

 ## Project Overview:

 In this project, I have investigated various aspects of flight delays from different New York City airports using a dataset that includes flight, airport, plane, carrier, and weather information.
-The goal of this project is to leverage Tableau for data analysis and visualization, following are the objectives of theis project
+The goal of this project is to leverage Tableau for data analysis and visualization, following are the objectives of this project

 - **Evaluating Delays for Different Airlines**